 Another thing to remember is that not all states’ deregulation laws are the same.
 In some cases, a portion of the state could be deregulated while the other portion is still regulated.
 In other cases, natural gas may be deregulated while electricity is still regulated, and vice versa.
 It’s up to you as the customer to research the laws in your area and to move forward with an energy plan accordingly.

 Though there is more freedom within a deregulated energy market, both regulated and deregulated markets still function under energy tariffs regulated by the government.
-The state-appointed utility provider in a deregulated market has to submit their pricing guidelines and protocols to the government for approval.
+The state-appointed utility provider in a deregulated market has to submit its pricing guidelines and protocols to the government for approval.
 Once these prices are set, the REPs can then create their pricing packages within these guidelines.

 This might not seem that important on the surface, but tariffs are extremely complex and play a key role in how much you’ll spend on energy based on which tariffs you qualify for.
 In many cases, people in a deregulated energy market think that shopping around for the best rates is all they can do to save on costs.
 But, what they don’t realize is that they may be overpaying on energy due to not knowing which tariffs they function under.